openshift/aws-ebs-csi-driver-operator/README.md

 # How to use this operator with OLM by building locally

-The process documented below assums you have `opm` tool installed.
+The process documented below assumes you have `opm` tool installed.
 You can install it by compiling a recent version of https://github.com/operator-framework/operator-registry and placing `opm` binary somewhere in `$PATH`.

 1. Build a operator image using following command: